 I'm going to create a Clipping Mask using a duplicate of the skin base layer.
 So Copy (Command-C) and Paste in Front (Command-F) the skin shading base from the "Bases" layer folder.
 Drag and drop it in front of the group you created previously.
 Select the group and the duplicated skin base and create a Clipping Mask (Command-7).

 Create a New Layer above the "Face Shading" layer folder and rename it "Top."
 Drag and drop the deep magenta top base into this new layer folder.

 As before, increase the black for the next set of objects for the skin shading (C=5, M=20, Y=35, K=50), and keep the Blending Mode at Multiply and Opacity at 10%.

 Select all of the shapes you've created and Group them (Command-G).
 Drag and drop them into the Clipping Mask group to trim the edges.

 I'm going to create a transparent radial gradient with the darker skin shading color (C=5, M=20, Y=35, K=50).
 Setting the Blending Mode to Multiply and the Opacity at 100%, place the gradients in places that have the darkest shadow.

-Using the same gradient, add more subtle shading to other areas of the portrait, however setting the Blending Mode to Multiply and Opacity to 15%.
-Once done, Group them (Command + G) and add them to the Clipping Mask group.
+Using the same gradient, add more subtle shading to other areas of the portrait, but setting the Blending Mode to Multiply and Opacity to 15%.
+Once done, Group them (Command-G) and add them to the Clipping Mask group.

 Although the Mucha style appears to have no highlights in the skin shading, I'm going to add some subtle highlights to help emphasize the shape of the face and back.